Kansas battles shortage in mental health providers

 Needing a mental health provider can take a week to several months before getting an appointment and it isn’t just in rural communities.

-Compass Executive Director Lisa Southern said she’s seen counties across the state needing countless positions filled.
+Compass Executive Director Lisa Southern said she’s noticed counties across the state needing countless positions filled.

 Compass has some outreach programs to help with the recruiting, but Southern said she hopes they will see more applicants coming through the door.